Bachelor of Arts

-The major in English with single subject matter preparation for teaching is designed to prepare students for careers as middle or secondary school English or language arts teachers.
+Prepare to become a middle or secondary school English or language arts teacher with a Bachelor of Arts in English with single subject matter preparation for teaching.
 The BA in English literature program is approved by the California Commission on Teacher Credentialing.
 Students who complete this program, including the required portfolio, will not be required to take the California Subject Examination for Teachers (CSET) in English to receive their teaching credential.
 To fulfill the single subject matter preparation standards mandated by the state of California, the BA online degree program requires additional study in certain areas beyond what is required by the regular major in English.
-In order to receive the equivalency letter, students must also submit a portfolio of work produced in program courses; the requirements of the portfolio are covered in ENG 300.
+In order to receive the equivalency letter, students must also submit a portfolio of work produced in program courses; the requirements of the portfolio are covered in ENG 300

 Program Learning Outcomes